 After a year of a closures and uncertainty, firebrand trumpet player Harry James Angus is looking to bring a little joy back into the unknown.

-Angus will be in Adelaide at the beginning of August to perform alongside a cohort of the top performing graduates from the Elder Conservatorium Jazz Program at the University of Adelaide and is excited to take the audience on an ad hoc ride.
+Angus will be in Adelaide to perform alongside a cohort of the top performing graduates from the Elder Conservatorium Jazz Program at the University of Adelaide and is excited to take the audience on an ad hoc ride.

 “What I would really like to do is demonstrate how somewhere in between the confidence of walking on stage without a plan, but also having a little bit of a plan is where great improvisation happens,” he says.

 “And I think when you give improvisers the tools to really play with a little bit more theatricality and a little bit more emotion and mood, that’s when real magic can happen.”